UniUGG: Unified 3D Understanding and Generation via Geometric-Semantic Encoding: Experiments

 \subsection{Implementation details}

-\textbf{Vision encoder pretraining} We initialize our vision encoder with RADIOv2.5-L~\cite{heinrich2025radiov2}, a ViT-Large model with 24 Transformer layers and a hidden size of 1024.
-The encoder is followed by a ViT-Base decoder initialized from MASt3R~\cite{leroy2024grounding}.
-We pretrained our encoder on a mixture of ARKitScenes~\cite{dehghan2021arkitscenes} and ScanNet++\cite{yeshwanth2023scannet++} to capture geometric capabilities, and LAION-400M\cite{schuhmann2021laion} to capture semantic diversity.
-More training details can be found in Appendix.
+\textbf{Vision encoder pretraining} We initialize our vision encoder with RADIOv2.5-L~\citep{heinrich2025radiov2}, a ViT-Large model with 24 Transformer layers and a hidden size of 1024.
+The encoder is followed by a ViT-Base decoder initialized from MASt3R~\citep{leroy2024grounding}.
+We pretrained our encoder on a mixture of ARKitScenes~\citep{dehghan2021arkitscenes} and ScanNet++\citep{yeshwanth2023scannet++} to capture geometric capabilities, and LAION-400M\citep{schuhmann2021laion} to capture semantic diversity.
+More training details can be found in Appendix~\ref{supp_add_imple}.

-\textbf{Training \method{}.} The Spatial-VAE is trained on 2M co-viewing pairs from ARKitScenes and ScanNet++, with the KL loss weight set to $\gamma = 0.0001$.
-The detailed Spatial-VAE architecture can be found in the Appendix.
-For unified training, the vision encoder (including the projector) and the Spatial-VAE are frozen, with only the LLM and diffusion model optimized.
-The training process follows a three-stage protocol: \textbf{(i)} Projector is trained on LCS-558K~\cite{liu2023visual} to align patch-level features with the LLM embedding space; \textbf{(ii)} LLM, diffusion model, and projector are jointly optimized on 2.4M spatial instruction-following samples from ShareGPT4V~\cite{chen2024sharegpt4v} and ALLaVA~\cite{chen2024allava}, along with 2M co-viewing pairs from ARKitScenes and ScanNet++; \textbf{(iii)} Model is further finetuned on SPAR~\cite{zhang2025flatland}, EMOVA~\cite{chen2024emova}, and an additional 2M spatial sample pairs to enhance generalization in spatial QA and 3D generation tasks.
+\textbf{Training \method{}} The Spatial-VAE is trained on 2M co-viewing pairs from ARKitScenes and ScanNet++, with the KL loss weight $\gamma = 0.0001$.
+The detailed Spatial-VAE architecture can be found in Appendix~\ref{supp_add_imple}.
+For unified training in stage 3, the vision encoder and the Spatial-VAE are frozen, with only the LLM, projector, and diffusion model optimized.
+The training process follows three steps: \textbf{(i)} Projector is trained on LCS-558K~\citep{liu2023visual} to align patch-level features with the LLM embedding space; \textbf{(ii)} LLM, diffusion model, and projector are jointly optimized on 2.4M spatial instruction-following samples from ShareGPT4V~\citep{chen2024sharegpt4v} and ALLaVA~\citep{chen2024allava}, along with 2M co-viewing pairs from ARKitScenes and ScanNet++; \textbf{(iii)} Model is further finetuned on SPAR~\citep{zhang2025flatland}, EMOVA~\citep{chen2024emova}, and an additional 2M spatial sample pairs to enhance generalization in spatial QA and 3D generation tasks.

-We use Qwen2.5-3B-Instruct~\cite{bai2023qwen} as the LLM backbone and stable-diffusion-v1-5~\cite{rombach2022high} as the diffusion model.
+We use Qwen2.5-3B-Instruct~\citep{bai2023qwen} as the LLM backbone and stable-diffusion-v1-5~\citep{rombach2022high} as the diffusion model.
 The AdamW optimizer with cosine learning rate decay and a warm-up ratio of 0.03 is used.
-The learning rate is set to $1 \times 10^{-3}$ for Stage 1 and $2 \times 10^{-5}$ for Stages 2 and 3 in both unified and VAE training.
+The learning rate is set to $1 \times 10^{-3}$ for step (i) and $2 \times 10^{-5}$ for steps (ii) and (iii) in unified training.
 The global batch size is set to 256.
-Additionally, 0.25M samples from ARKitScenes and ScanNet++ are used for generation comparison, separate from the training data.
+Additional 0.25M samples are used for generation comparison, separate from the training data.